CraigglesO/lycheeJS/guides/CONTRIBUTION.md

 After you have forked the project you can start picking some issues you want to help us on.

-We use internally our own [GitHub Scrum Board extension](https://github.com/Artificial-Engineering/AE-github), but that's not required for contributors.
+We use internally our own [GitHub Scrum Board](https://github.com/Artificial-Engineering/AE-github-scrumboard), but that's not required for contributors.
 This extension just shows you a neat Scrum Board with easier-to-use Issue Cards and the typical Scrum columns with `backlog` (open and unlabeled), `todo`, `in-progress`,